amandefasano/eco-bliss-bath/README.md

 1. Cypress file contaning all the automated tests
 2. Validation campaign report

-### Spoiler alert ⚠️
+### Notice ⚠️
-OpenClassrooms is a French MOOC (Massive Open Online Course).
+OpenClassrooms is a French institution.
 The projects produced as part of their trainings are destined to be evaluated by French examiners.\
-For this reason, all the validation campaign report content is in French.\
+For this reason, all the validation campaign report content is in French.
-I apologize in advance for any inconvenience.